Showing 1 - 1 OF 1

 Your Military and Family Support Center provides relocation assistance to help make PCS moves as smooth as possible.
 Resources include:

-The Airman and Family Readiness Center is the focal point for relocation assistance.
-The A&FRC staff also collaborates and coordinates with other federal, state and civilian agencies that provide relocation and other assistance services.
+The Military and Family Readiness Center (M&FRC) is the focal point for relocation assistance.
+The M&FRC staff also collaborates and coordinates with other federal, state and civilian agencies that provide relocation and other assistance services.
 The program also offers numerous pamphlets, handouts, seminars and one-on-one consultations to assist with the relocation process.

 Active-duty Air Force members may utilize the Child Care for PCS Program, sponsored by the Air Force Aid Society.
 This program provides parents the opportunity to have their children cared for while they are getting ready to leave their current base or arriving at a new base; while packing, unpacking, out-processing, in-processing, house hunting, attending briefings, etc. Twenty hours of care per child is paid for by the Air Force Aid Society for all active-duty Air Force members.
-Certificates are issued by the A&FRC to Air Force members or spouses on PCS orders and may be used only at the base where issued.
-Certificates are good for child care within 60 days of PCSing.
-Child care is authorized at both departure base and new base, if program is available.
-Child care will be provided through licensed Family Child Care homes.
+Certificates are issued by the M&FRC to Air Force members or spouses on PCS orders and may be used only at the base where issued.
+Certificates are good for childcare within 60 days of PCSing.
+Childcare is authorized at both departure base and new base, if program is available.
+Childcare will be provided through licensed Family Child Care homes.